MishaJain100/mCryptonite/Task 3/keygenme-py.md

 The "keygenme-py" challenge requires reverse engineering a Python program.
 The goal is to understand the logic of the program and generate a valid license key.

 <b>Exploitation:</b><br>
 1. Open the provided Python script, "keygenme.py," using a text editor or IDE.
-We can see that three python libraries have been imported.
+We can see that three python libraries have been imported.<br>

 <center>